embark-framework/embark-site/source/docs/contracts_deployment.md

 }
 </code></pre>

-You can specify the balance using a unit such as "5 ether" of "200 finney".
+You can specify the balance using a unit such as "5 ether" or "200 finney".
 If no unit is specified the value will be in wei.

-If you are using Infura.io to connect to a blockchain node, this is also possible to connect to from Embark like so.
+You can also connect to a remote Infura.io blockchain node as per instructions below.
 The following specifies the configuration for the web3 provider, not the blockchain node configuration itself.

 <pre><code class="javascript">module.exports = {
   testnet: {